tyrionhuu/flux_api/DOCKER_USAGE.md

 3. **Queue**: Use for batch processing or handling multiple concurrent requests
 4. **Seeds**: Use same seed for reproducible results
 5. **Health Checks**: Monitor `/health` endpoint for service status
+6. **Volume Mounts**: When using local LoRA files, always mount the host directory and use the container path in `LORA_NAME`